Please click the questions below to view the Physician FAQs:

 What is the Specialty Antibody Donation program?

 In order to complete laboratory testing to FDA standards, a quality control group is required with each test to ensure diagnostic integrity.
 The human sera used to create quality control groups can only be obtained from consenting adult plasma donors.
-Access Biologicals works directly with patients, healthcare providers and laboratories to identify individuals who have received positive diagnoses for certain acute, autoimmune and polyclonal antibody conditions.
+Access Biologicals works directly with patients, healthcare providers, and laboratories to identify individuals who have received positive diagnoses for certain acute, autoimmune, and polyclonal antibody conditions.
 A conscious effort to identify consenting adult plasma donors with various conditions allows for a continuous supply of FDA required quality controls, preventing the possibility of backorders for various tests.

 How can a healthcare provider assure HIPAA compliance?

-Access Biologicals operates under the strictest FDA and HIPAA controls for patient safety and confidentiality.
+Access Biologicals operates under the strictest FDA and HIPAA controls for patient safety and donor confidentiality.
 We won’t ever ask you to disclose personal information to us about your patients.
 Once you have provided our program literature to your eligible patients, they contact us directly and indicate to us their willingness to be screened for program eligibility.
-Occasionally we will ask for a signed Physician Consent for patients who are on certain medications or to confirm there will not be any contraindications with plasmapherisis for certain individuals.
+Occasionally we will ask for a signed Physician Consent for patients who are on certain medications or to confirm there will not be any contraindications with plasmapheresis for certain individuals.